iterative/dvc.org/content/docs/command-reference/exp/run.md

 > `dvc exp run` is equivalent to `dvc repro` for <abbr>experiments</abbr>.
 It
 > has the same behavior when it comes to stage execution (restores the
 > dependency graph, etc.).
-It differs from in that experiment dependencies and
+See the command [options](#options) for more details
-> outputs will always be <abbr>cached</abbr> (so they can be restored later).
+> on the differences.

-Each `dvc exp run` creates a variation based on the last project version (Git commit) and stores it internally with an automatic experiment name like `exp-bfe64` (which can be customized with the `--name` option).
+Each `dvc exp run` creates a variation based on the latest project version committed to Git and stores it internally with an automatic experiment name like `exp-bfe64` (which can be customized with the `--name` option).
 The results of the last experiment can be seen in the <abbr>workspace</abbr>.
 To display and compare your experiments, use `dvc exp show` or `dvc exp diff`.